You are currently viewing Scars You Can’t See: Mental Health and the Hidden Side of Hidradenitis Suppurativa

 Not in your hope.

-Final Thoughts: This is Your Story
+Final Thoughts: This Is Your Story

 Your HS does not define you.